 In order for your letter to work you need to have a live consultation with a mental health professional.
 At Pettable we make sure our clinicians adhered to HUD standards and conduct consultations over the phone to get to know you and your mental health situation well.

 Just look at how we compare to other major ESA providers online.
-With our satisfaction guarantee, our live consultations with therapists, a transparent team, and incredible legal support, Pettable is a clear choice
+With our satisfaction guarantee, our live consultations with therapists, and a transparent team, Pettable is a clear choice

 Money Back Guarantee*